yashtilala412/Geopanap-application/README.md

 # Geopanap Application

-The Geopanap application is a semi-governmental platform designed to streamline and manage various processes related to land leases and environmental compliance.
+The Geopanap application is a semi-government platform designed to streamline and manage various processes related to land leases and environmental compliance.
 It provides a comprehensive solution for land management, customer relations, and regulatory compliance in the context of mineral exploration and extraction activities.